 The fluid level sensor monitors the current fluid level within the Aqua-Hot.
 This device is intended as a fail-safe measure which will disengage the Aqua-Hot if the fluid ever drops below a set threshold.
-The fluid level sensor is located on the expansion bottle, which is mounted to the side of the unit (see below).
+The fluid level sensor is located on the expansion bottle (see below).